Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 ✧ Elderberries and Cyanide: What You Need to Know

 This isn’t unique to elderberry.
-Many everyday foods — including apple seeds, stone fruit kernels, cassava, and flaxseed — contain similar naturally occurring compounds.
-The key, as it has always been in traditional food preparation, is proper processing.
+Many everyday foods, including apple seeds and stone fruit kernels, contain similar compounds.
+The key is proper processing.

 44% in elderberry juice